DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - A 📝vulnerability scan will list or enumerate all security risks within a system.

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
+- 📁**Configuration management**: Configuration Management is used to ensure secure 📝baselines on systems are adequately maintained, and any deviations are authorized and documented.
+Configuration management seeks to establish safe, reliable configurations for systems.
 - 📁**Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management is a structured and systematic approach used to manage the process of introducing modifications, updates, or alterations to an organization's systems, processes, technology, or infrastructure.
 The primary goal of change management is to minimize disruption, reduce risks, and ensure that changes are implemented smoothly and effectively while maximizing benefits and minimizing adverse impacts.
     - Security analysts should always 📝report findings to management and 📝gain approval to implement changes once the total risk to the business can be properly weighed.
 This is the process of change management and patch management.